Remote Employee Checklist

 Send new employees all necessary equipment for their work.

-Send a welcome email with, for example, an onboarding itinerary, key contact details, employee handbook, and login credentials to the company intranet.
+Send a welcome email with an onboarding schedule, key contact details, and e.g. employee handbook.

-Add calendar invitations for the new employee to e.g. sprint review / planning / retro / backlog grooming meetings.
+Add calendar invitations to e.g. daily standup / sprint review / planning / retro / backlog grooming meetings.

-Does your remote employee have individual requirements regarding WiFi / internet connectivity, workspace (ergonomic working environment)?
-Do they require tools for managing workload (time management)?
+Does your remote employee have individual requirements regarding WiFi / internet connectivity, or workspace (ergonomic working environment)?

 Make sure new employees have signed all legal documents, for example NDAs.